History of ethnocultural politics in the United States

-Ethnocultural politics in the United States (or ethnoreligious politics) refers to the pattern of certain cultural or religious groups to vote heavily for one party.
-Groups can be based on ethnicity (such as Hispanics, Irish, Germans), race (Whites, Blacks, Asian Americans) or religion (Protestant [and later, Evangelical] or Catholic) or on overlapping categories (Irish Catholics).
-In the South, race was the determining factor.
-Each of the two major parties was a coalition of ethnoreligious groups in the Second Party System (1830s to 1850s) as well as the Third Party System (1850s to 1890s).
+In the United States, ethnocultural politics or ethnoreligious politics refers to the pattern of certain cultural groups or religious denominations to vote heavily for one party.
+Groups can be based on ethnicity (such as Hispanics, Irish, Germans, etc.), race (White people, Black people, Asian Americans, etc.) or religion (Protestant and later Evangelical or Catholic, etc.) or on overlapping categories (e.g. Irish Catholics).
+In the Southern United States, race was the determining factor.
+Each of the two major parties was a coalition of ethnoreligious groups in the Second Party System (1830s–1850s) and also in the Third Party System (1850s–1890s).

 Second Great Awakening: 1800–1850

 The Protestant religious revivals of the early 19th century had a profound impact on shaping the moral values of the affected voters, pushing them into moralistic political programs, such as opposition to slavery and calling for prohibition of alcoholic beverages.
 Revivals and perfectionist hopes of improving individuals and society continued to increase from 1840 to 1865 across all major denominations, especially in urban areas.
 Evangelists often directly addressed issues such as slavery, greed, and poverty, laying the groundwork for later reform movements.
 Although the women could not vote or hold office, they could influence the political viewpoints of their menfolk.
 In the midst of shifts in theology and church polity, American Christians began progressive movements to reform society during this period.
 Known commonly as antebellum reform, the phenomenon included reforms in temperance, women's rights, abolitionism, and a multitude of other questions faced by society.

 The religious enthusiasm of the Second Great Awakening was echoed by the new political enthusiasm of the Second Party System.
 More active participation in politics by more segments of the population brought religious and moral issues into the political sphere.
 The spirit of evangelical humanitarian reforms was carried on in the antebellum Whig party.
 Historians stress the understanding common among participants of reform as being a part of God's plan.
 As a result, local churches saw their roles in society in purifying the world through the individuals to whom they could bring salvation and through changes in the law and the creation of institutions.
 Interest in transforming the world was applied to mainstream political action, as temperance activists, antislavery advocates, and proponents of other variations of reform sought to implement their beliefs into national politics.
 While Protestant religion had previously played an important role on the American political scene, the Second Great Awakening strengthened the role that it would play.